Lindsey Graham Confirms Failing To Comply With A Subpoena Is An Impeachable Offense

 “Nothing’s changed,” Graham answered.

-Senator Graham made his original statement about subpoenas during President Billy Clinton’s impeachment inquiry in 1998.
-Given Graham’s answer, it at least sounds like he also means that President Trump or Vice President Pence could face impeachment for merely failing to comply with the subpoenas that the House sent.
-Graham’s unexpected answer came one day after he made another surprising announcement about working across party lines with Speaker of the House Nancy Pelosi to condemn President Trump’s recent removal of U.S. troops in Syria, MSN reported.
+Graham made his original statement about subpoenas during former president Bill Clinton’s impeachment inquiry in 1998.
+Given the senator’s answer, it at least sounds like he also means that Trump or Vice President Mike Pence could face impeachment for merely failing to comply with the subpoenas that the House sent.

+Graham’s unexpected answer came one day after he made another surprising announcement about working across party lines with Speaker of the House Nancy Pelosi to condemn Trump’s recent removal of U.S. troops in Syria, MSN reported.
 The withdrawal of the soldiers allowed Turkey to begin attacks on the Kurds, who served as U.S. allies in the fight against the Islamic State.

 Reporter: "20 years ago, you said not complying with a subpoena was an impeachable offense."